Rate limiting and frequency capping

 Rate limiting and Connected Content retries

-When the Connected Content Retry feature is enabled, Braze will retry call failures while respecting the rate limit you set for each resend.
-Let’s think again about the 75,000 messages with a 10,000 per minute rate limit.
+When the Connected Content Retry feature is turned on, Braze will retry call failures while respecting the rate limit you set for each resend.
+Let’s consider the scenario of 75,000 messages with a 10,000 per minute rate limit.
 In the first minute, the call fails or is slow and only sends 4,000 messages.

 Instead of attempting to make up for the delay and send the remaining 4,000 messages in the second minute or add it to the 10,000 it is already set to send, Braze will move those 6,000 failed messages to the “back of the queue” and add an additional minute, if necessary, to the total minutes it would take to send your message.